Party Tableware

 Typically, I choose one serving area in each room, usually a coffee table in the sitting rooms, and the table in my kitchen.
 I cover the tables with a tablecloth, not only to dress them up, but to protect the tables, and I always have paper goods in each food area.

-If I am serving appetizers like Peppered Meatballs or Boneless Buffalo Wings that stay in a Crock Pot or on a warming tray, I keep those in my kitchen because it's easier to get at the electricity.
+If I am serving appetizers like Peppered Meatballs or Boneless Buffalo Wings that stay in a Fondue Pot or on a warming tray, I keep those in my kitchen because it's easier to get at the electricity.

 Generally, there isn't enough room on a coffee table to get too fancy with centerpieces.
 Just a tablecloth or placemats is about all you can do to dress up the tables.
 I have thrown some confetti on top of the tablecloths and around the serving dishes on occasion, but that's about as far as I go.